adityakamath/adityakamath.github.io/_posts/2020-06-26-software-design-using-ROS.md

 I haven't gotten around to implement/test this node completely, so I will be updating about this in a future blog.

+#### Camera
+The camera node is slightly different since I am not using a USB camera but instead the Raspberry Pi camera using the CSI interface.
+For this, I picked up a ready-to-use [jetson_camera](https://github.com/sfalexrog/jetson_camera) node from Github.
+I used this as-is, without any modifications.

 #### Remote POV
+For remote teleop and POV, I used a Raspberry Pi with a GameHat.
+Using this, I want to publish velocity commands to the vehicle and subscribe to the compressed camera image.
+For this, I connected the Raspberry Pi to the same wireless network as the Jetson Nano and used [rosbridge_suite](http://wiki.ros.org/rosbridge_suite) to read topics from the Jetson Nano on a web browser on the Raspberry Pi.
+I am yet to design the velocity command publisher, but that's for a later stage since I don't quite need the remote Wifi teleop at the moment, the Joystick works just fine.

 <remote pov image>

 ### Tools and Utilities
+As explained earlier, ROS also provides a lot of tools and utilities to make testing/debugging easier.
+These are some of the tools I have currently been using:

 #### RViz/WebViz
+[RViz](http://wiki.ros.org/rviz) is a visualization environment, where a user can visualize topics and messages in a world-model-like visualization.
+I have been using this tool to see the camera data, IMU information as well as the odometry estimates.
+[WebViz](https://webviz.io/app/) is a web-version of RViz that I recently read about.
+I have yet to integrate that with the rest of the vehicle, but I've used it with pretty neat results.
+More updates about this in later blogs.

+#### PlotJuggler
+[PlotJuggler](https://github.com/facontidavide/PlotJuggler) by Davide Faconti is one of my favourite tools to use.
+It allows for easy plotting and analysis of topics and its messages.
+I've used it extensively for plotting IMU and odometry measurements while testing these individual subsystems.

+#### ROSBag
+ROS Bags ([rosbag](http://wiki.ros.org/rosbag)) are storage files where sensor information can be logged and replayed for later use.
+When these ROS bags are played, they provide the stored sensor information in the same format (topics/messages) as they were recorded in.
+This makes the ROS Bag tool extremely useful for recording certain information like IMU measurements and then using it to simulate the IMU while testing some other subsystem.

 #### Launch Files / Launching at startup
+Once everything was all set and ready, I used the [roslaunch](http://wiki.ros.org/roslaunch) package to run these several nodes together.
+The launch configuration is written in .launch files and this includes all information for the system to start the ROS application - including nodes to run, topic names, initial parameter values, among other things.
+Once a launch file was defined for the system, I used the wrote a service that runs this launch file at startup.
+This means that I just need to turn on the Jetson Nano and once I also turn on the joystick, I am ready to go without having the need to physically run the launch file from the Jetson Nano terminal.

 ### Next Steps
+I have a few next steps in mind.
+For the month of July and August, I plan on learning CAD and designing some new parts for the robot (the cardboard baseplate is already bending because of the battery pack).
+I plan on getting new parts either 3D printed or cut in acrylic.
+I also expect to finish the little things that I need to get the car finished - like finishing the odometry functionality, writing a start/stop recording function for the joystick node, fusing the IMU and Odometry data using an extended Kalman filter, and cleaning up all my debug comments.

+Once all that is done, time to setup the ML infrastructure and to start training my vehicle to drive on its own!